GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/solutions.md

     gs://ghacks-genai-fe/telemetry/*.parquet # or $BUCKET/telemetry/*.parquet if everything was copied to the bucket
 ```

-Once the data is loaded and the notebook has been uploaded, the following SQL statement should provide the required information to determine the drivers involved in the accident.
+Once the data is loaded and the notebook has been uploaded, the following SQL statement should provide the required information to determine the drivers involved in the crash.
 Please note that the timestamp filtering has been updated for UTC.

 ```sql
 %%bigquery telemetry